correctcomputation/analyse-conv/README.md

 `final.txt` is an ascii table

 # Convert
-each sample project has 2 versions of its source code:
+each sample project has at least 2 versions of its source code:
 - orig: c version
 - manual: checkedc version, manually ported from the c version

+You may add more directories with source files as well.

 To create more:
 ```
 cd src/<project>
 make
 ```
-this will attempt to create 3 additional versions
+this will attempt to create additional versions based on the `VERSIONS` variable in that project's makefile.
+The current default is to make:
-- orig-3c: "orig" automatically converted to checkedc
+- 3c-em-orig: "orig" automatically converted to checkedc after macro expansion
-- revert: "manual" automatically deconverted c
+- revert-em-manual: "manual" automatically deconverted c after macro expansion
-- 3c-revert: "revert" automatically reconverted to checkedc
+- 3c-revert-em-manual: the previous result automatically reconverted to checkedc
+- 3c-manual: "manual" converted to 3c without macro expansion, used primarilly for the generated statistics

+Our tools "em", "3c", and "revert" can be used arbitrarily in make targets i.e. `make 3c-em-manual`.
+The only restriction is that make will not repeat a tool automatically, but will if the partial result exists.
+You can override `VERSIONS` to handle this.
+So to create `3c-revert-3c-orig` run `make VERSIONS='revert-3c-orig 3c-revert-3c-orig'`.
+You may also use custom base directories i.e. `make 3c-tweak` if `tweak/` exists.

 You can also use `make` from any directory and it will make all sub-projects

-To build all 5 versions of a project and save the build logs (errors, etc.) and a compilation database that you can use to experiment with the code in an IDE,
+To build all versions of a project and save the build logs (errors, etc.) and a compilation database that you can use to experiment with the code in an IDE,
 run: